British Rail Class 800: Introduction into service

 The Class 800 trains came into service on the Great Western Main Line on 16 October 2017, under the brand name Intercity Express Train (abbreviated to IET).
 Teething problems surfaced on the inaugural service, the train not only ran late but one of the carriages suffered an air conditioning unit failure that discharged water into the passenger area.
 Following further issues, the units were withdrawn from service on 19 October for the rest of the day, re-entering service during the next day.

 At one point, the type were due to enter service on the East Coast Main Line from December 2018.
-The launching operator on the East Coast became London North Eastern Railway (LNER) following Virgin Trains' decision to return the franchise to the government; the introduction was postponed by six months on account of to the train's electro-magnetic emissions, which had reportedly caused problems with signals and other elements of lineside equipment.
+The launching operator on the East Coast became London North Eastern Railway (LNER) following Virgin Trains' decision to return the franchise to the government; the introduction was postponed by six months on account of the train's electro-magnetic emissions, which had reportedly caused problems with signals and other elements of lineside equipment.

 On 30 June 2016, GWR's test unit (800004) ran from Reading to London Paddington carrying invited dignitaries.

 On 14 June 2017, GWR unit 800003 was named Queen Elizabeth II by the monarch herself in a ceremony held at Paddington Station.
 The Queen had arrived at Paddington on the unit, travelling from Slough on the 175th anniversary of the first ever train journey by a reigning monarch, made on the same route by Queen Victoria.
 The name is carried in the form of a decal, rather than the more traditional cast metal plate; the name Queen Victoria is borne on the other end of the unit.

 On 15 May 2019, the first Class 800 came into service on the East Coast Main Line under the brand name 'Azuma'.
 The type was initially worked on Leeds, Hull, and Newark services.
 On 1 August 2019, the first Class 800 performed the Edinburgh to King's Cross run on the Flying Scotsman service.